Dallas: (972) 548-0088

 Why We Recommend Solar Fans

-Solar fans don’t require any electricity, wind, or attic pressure to spin.
+Solar fans don’t require electricity, wind, or attic pressure to spin.
 The sun does that!
-A solar fan is able to actively pull more air into your attic than a turbine can.
+A solar fan can actively pull more air into your attic than a turbine can.
 A solar fan doesn’t rely on the wind, and it actually has a more powerful motor in it, so it keeps the temperature of your attic regulated regardless of wind conditions.
-Solar fans are a true “active roof vent”, and can lower your attic temperatures by up to 25 degrees!….might we add they look a bit better on your roof as well…
+Solar fans are an actual “active roof ven” and can lower your attic temperatures by up to 25 degrees!….might we add they look a bit better on your roof as well…

 Why You Should Not Mix Ventilation Systems